 7. Communicate about the changes.

-If you’ve set up some business goals for the new year, add this one to the list.
+The marketing technology landscape is shifting rapidly.
+If you’ve set up some business goals for the new year, add an audit of your tools to the list.
 A bloated martech stack can cost you time, money, and digital storage space (which also costs money).
-So take the opportunity to cull the unused or ineffective tools and replace them with a fully integrated, streamlined system of solutions that will give your business fresh marketing vigor for 2018 and beyond.
+So take the opportunity to cull the unused or ineffective tools and replace them with a fully integrated, streamlined system of solutions that will give your business fresh marketing vigor.